 Moses recounted the fact that Israel had been blessed greatly of the Lord, but instead of drawing closer to Him, they grew “fat, and . . .
 Forsook God which made [them], and lightly esteemed the Rock of [their] salvation” (Deuteronomy 32:15).
-The use of the term “rock” refers to the rock that Moses struck, yielding water to sustain them in the parched desert region.
+The use of the term “rock” refers to the rock which Moses struck, yielding water to sustain them in the parched desert region.
 The rock followed the people on their journeys and provided an ever-present reminder of God’s marvelous provision.
-(If one should further doubt as to the identity of the Rock, “that Rock was Christ,” 1 Corinthians 10:4.)
+(If one should further doubt as to the identity of the Rock, “that Rock was Christ” [I Corinthians 10:4].)
 They totally forgot, however, the God of their creation and salvation, and sacrificed to demons, old gods, and to any new gods around (Deuteronomy 32:17).

-God has given us life, and without His daily sustenance all life would cease.
-How foolish it is to attempt to live life without the One “that begat” us—who gave us life and even now maintains it.
+God has given us life, and without His daily sustenance, all life would cease.
+How foolish it is to attempt to live life without the One “who begat” us—who gave us life and even now maintains it.
 All too often the Creator God is excluded from our churches, our government, and our schools.
 Even many Christians live their lives as practical atheists, making decisions and living their lives just as if no God exists.
-Let us recommit ourselves to giving the rightful place in our lives and in our sphere of influence to “the Rock that begat” us.
+Let us recommit ourselves to giving the rightful place in our lives and in our sphere of influence to “the Rock who begat” us.

 “I will publish the name of the LORD: ascribe ye greatness unto our God.
 He is the Rock, His work is perfect; for all His ways are judgment: a God of truth and without iniquity, just and right is He” (Deuteronomy 32:3,4).
 JDM